schottsfired/cjp-demo-environment/README.md

     docker exec -it <containerId> ping cjp.local

-lastly, note data directories (nginx logs, jenkins_home(s)) are mapped to the working project directory
+lastly, note that data directories (nginx logs, jenkins_home(s)) are mapped to the working project directory

 ## Post-startup
 go to http://cjp.local